 - If frequency hopping is not enabled for PUSCH, all PUSCH repetitions are located at the same PRB resources.

-- If a BL/CE UE is configured with CEMode A and higher layer parameter ce-PUSCH-FlexibleStartPRB-AllocConfig, the UE is not expected to have the frequency hopping enabled for PUSCH with the resource allocation including the center PRB not belonging to any narrowband.
+- If a BL/CE UE is configured with higher layer parameter ce-PUSCH-FlexibleStartPRB-AllocConfig, the UE is not expected to have the frequency hopping enabled for PUSCH with the resource allocation including the center PRB not belonging to any narrowband.

 - If frequency hopping is enabled for PUSCH and the UE is not configured with CEModeA and higher layer parameter ce-PUSCH-FlexibleStartPRB-AllocConfig,